The Mihir Chronicles

 How do we obtain intelligence?

-This finally leads me to commonsense.
-It gives us basic assumptions that help us navigate this complex world.
-Experience and genetics collectively teaches us to do quick inferences.
-If you have a wider vehicle you know you cannot fit in a narrow alleyway.
-This is learned by having countless interactions between physical experience, innate repository, thinking and rationalizing.
-And the combination of complex intelligent systems results in projecting assumptions to other things in life.
-This general awareness is what we mean by common sense.
+This finally leads me to commonsense, which provides us with fundamental assumptions that aid us in navigating this intricate world.
+Through collective experience and genetic predisposition, we acquire the ability to make quick inferences.
+For instance, if you have a larger vehicle, you understand that it won’t fit in a narrow alleyway.
+This is learned through numerous interactions between physical experiences, our innate repository of knowledge, thinking, and rationalization.
+The combination of these complex intelligent systems enables us to project assumptions onto other aspects of life.
+This general awareness is what we refer to as common sense.

 Curiosity